ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Overview {#overview}

 The protocol is executed by a large set of clients and a small set of servers.
-We call the servers the *aggregators*.
+Servers are referred to as *aggregators*.
 Each client's input to the protocol is a set of measurements (e.g., counts of some user behavior).
 Given the input set of measurements `x_1, ..., x_n` held by `n` users, the goal of a protocol for privacy preserving measurement is to compute `y = F(p, x_1, ..., x_n)` for some